sarthak268/sarthak268.github.io/_pages/no_dream_too_high.md

     }
 </style>

+*Life lessons from the second man to walk on the moon 🌙*

 - The sky is not the limit ... there are footprints on the Moon!
 - Keep your mind open to possibilities
 - Show me your friends and I will show you your future